LANDSCAPING @ HP

 - Be advised that residents can purchase plants, mulch, stones, and edging from Maximum Landscaping.
 They must fill out a work order on our website or in person at the clubhouse front desk.
-Eric will contact them and give them suggestions, ideas, and a price.
+Eric or Linda will contact them and give unit owners suggestions, ideas, and a price.
 All work will be scheduled for 2 days during the last week of the month.
 Remember, there is no charge for labor, unit owners only pay for the plants or trees.

 - All new plants must be approved by Maximum Services; they must be compatible with the south Florida environment.

 Mahogany Trees are native to south Florida and are in the category of “protected trees“, which makes it next to impossible to replace them.
 They cannot be removed simply because a resident doesn’t like them.
 They can only be removed when specific conditions exist as documented in Palm Beach County code.

-The Landscaping Committee is made up of HP residents, a Vice President from the HPA BOD, and the Landscape Coordinator, who reports to the HPA Board of Directors.
+The Landscaping Committee is made up of HP residents, a member of the HPA BOD, and the Landscape Coordinator, who reports to the HPA Board of Directors.

 We want to operate fairly, consistently, and within the guidelines, so we have a set of rules which HPA residents should know.
 Maximum Services is responsible for maintaining all villa and first floor condo yards.
 If a unit owner wants to assume responsibility for maintaining some of their own plants in the yard, they must obtain written permission from Maximum Services, who represents the HPA.
 After receiving permission to maintain their yards, unit owners must comply with all rules and guidelines issued by Maximum Services.
 Failure to do such will result in revoking any permission to maintain part of their yard.
 But always remember, Maximum is responsible for the entire yard and the plants maintained by the owner cannot interfere with the overall gardening theme of Maximum.

 - Residents must obtain permission from Maximum Services (Eric) before they can replace plants.
-Eric will ensure the plants are placed in the correct spot, they are south Florida friendly, and they will thrive with limited watering.
+Our landscapers will ensure the plants are placed in the correct spot, they are south Florida friendly, and they will thrive with limited watering.